yudi12358/yudi12358.github.io/_pages/about.md

 ## Personal

-Outside research, I enjoy hiking, photography, and exploring how mathematical modeling can help understand complex real-world systems.
+Outside of research, I enjoy hiking, photography, and exploring how mathematical modeling can help solve real-world problems.

 ---